yangyan22/Medical-Report-Generation-TriNet/README.md

-The Pytorch implementaion of the paper: Joint Embedding of Deep Visual and Semantic Features for Medical Image Report Generation.
+The Pytorch implementaion of the paper: Joint Embedding of Deep Visual and Semantic Features for Medical Image Report Generation, IEEE Transactions on Multimeida.

 Authors: Yan Yang, Jun Yu*, Jian Zhang, Weidong Han*, Hanliang Jiang, and Qingming Huang